Nyerguds/MobiusMapEditor/README.md

 * Added \*.ini to the list of possible extensions for opening RA maps, to support opening pre-Remaster missions.
 * If a building has no direction to set and shows no dropdown for it, the "Direction" label is now also removed.
 * Structure graphics are now correctly centered on their full building size.
-* Damaged state is now correctly shown at strength 128/256, and not below it.
+* The damaged state of buildings is now shown at strength values of 128 and below, rather than only below that value.
-* Damaged states now work correctly on all buildings.
+* Damaged states now work correctly on all buildings, with a vastly simpler and more general internal logic.
 * Using the mouse wheel will now change the strength of objects in increments of 4.
 * IQ of all Houses in Red Alert now defaults to 0.
 * Fixed gunboat facing and damage states logic.